 It’s frustrating, it’s draining, it’s heart breaking, it’s stressful, it’s exhausting, it’s annoying, it’s upsetting… the list goes on and on…

 While I’m trying to heal emotionally, I sometimes go through the “what if my husband gets fed up and leaves me for someone that can just pop em out” stage.
 Is that an official stage of grief?
 Stage 3 – crazy irrational thoughts.
 If it’s not it should be.
 We need to know its normal to be crazy sometimes.
 And of course I know it’s irrational, my husband isn’t with me solely for my (in)ability to have children, but I’ll be honest; I’m not always rational Ok?
 I worry.
 I get upset.
 I get stressed.
 Stress is bad for baby making.
 Is it?
-Ok, so now I’m even MORE stressed.
+Oh silly me, I didn’t realise.
+Well now I’m not stressed.
+(By the way, while we’re on that subject – I’m pretty certain women in war zones still get pregnant, and hell – they’re a lot more stressed than I am!)

 I guess in a way the actual losses have got easier over time; there’s a process you go through, you learn to cope with that part of things.
-You tell yourself there must have been a reason – you might know the reason – but there is one.
+You tell yourself there must have been a reason – you might not always know the reason – but there still is one.

 But this… how do you get over constantly trying and failing when all you’re ever doing is trying and failing?